The Best Cold Calling Script & How to Make Your Own [Template]

 8. The “Customer Success Story” Call

 Social proof can be a huge asset in sales.
-If you can establish that a prospect's peers have seen success with your offering, you can give yourself a leg up if you eventually decide to hard sell them.
+If you can demonstrate that your prospect’s peers have been successful with your offering, you can establish trust.
 Use this script to help you get there.

 Hi [Prospect’s Name],